 - Custom properties that can be configured (ex : URL to access the environment if applicable)

 These concepts and their relations are modeled in the diagram below :

 Versions and Applications

-Environment Manager is available on the Atlassian Market Place for both automatic or manual installation.
-Once installed, you have to complete this quick setup procedure to see Environment Manager in action on your JIRA instance.
+Environment Manager is available on the Atlassian Marketplace for both automatic or manual installation.
+Once installed, you have to complete this quick setup procedure to see Test Environment Manager in action on your Jira instance.